AdaVotex141/AI-AR-chatbot-Bristol-Msc-Summer-Project/report/group_report(Ada.markdown

 ## Design
 ### Methodology brainstorm
 #### Stage I
 We need to develop something that contains IBM chatbot and AR capabilities.
 After consideration, we intended to develop a website because people can use any devices to access our product easily.
 The main function of this website is to chat with the IBM chatbot.
-And the users can obtain information and advice on sustainable lifestyle through the chatbot.
+And the users can obtain information and advice on sustainable lifes4tyle through the chatbot.
 However, if only this main function is available on our website, it will be too similar to ChatGPT.
 And if the users want to cultivate lifestyles and living habits, just chatting with the chatbot is far from enough.
 Therefore, a routine function which allows users to insist on something sustainable is necessary for our website.

 In order to obey coordination and consistency in design rules [reference], we wanted to give users the ability to add routines through the chatbot.
 In addition, we referred to the routine tools on the market (such as…) and wanted to allow users to customize routines according to their preferences.
 And we decided to subdivide this function into system routine and user routine so that some routines in the routine function would in line with the sustainable theme.